DiegofCortesP/Privacy-Governance-Framework/Projects/Project-02-Law-21719-Privacy-Program/README.md

 # Law 21.719 Privacy Governance Program

-## Business Context
+## Business Problem

-Implementation of a privacy governance framework to support compliance with Chilean Law No. 21.719.
+The organization required a structured privacy governance program to support compliance with Chilean Law No. 21.719.

 ## Objective

-Develop a structured privacy compliance program capable of supporting audits, regulatory reviews and ongoing governance activities.
+Design and implement a privacy governance framework capable of supporting regulatory compliance, audits and ongoing management activities.

 ## Deliverables